Hand holding light bulb in starry sky

 • Advancement of women: Tenure package of €200,000 for women, as well as other measures specifically aimed at women

-• Merit Award: Shortlist ranking by the FWF Scientific Board guarantees three years of FWF Principal Investigator Project funding (€450,000) in the event of a rejection by the ASTRA jury
+• Merit Award: Shortlist ranking by the FWF Scientific Board makes three years of FWF Principal Investigator Project funding (€450,000) possible in the event of a rejection by the ASTRA jury

 FWF completes the reform of its career services with ASTRA